ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 # Step 9 - Create a Cloudant service
-**This section has not been upated yet because we want to show the new advanced security features included in 2018**
+**This section has not been updated yet because we want to show the new advanced security features included in 2018**

 In order to store our data used by our API, we will need a persistent storage.
 To do so, we will use a Cloudant NoSQL database, a JSON document-oriented store, compatible with CouchDB.